Back to Louisiana

 • The amendment uses technical legal language that may be hard to understand without additional context about Louisiana's laws on child welfare.

-Plain English: The amendment adds a new section called 'Foster Youth's Children's Bill of Rights' that outlines various rights for children in foster care and their youth parents.
+Plain English: The amendment adds a new section called the 'Foster Youth's Children's Bill of Rights' that outlines various rights for children in foster care.

 • Adds a new subpart titled 'Foster Youth's Children's Bill of Rights'.

-• Lists specific rights such as privacy, medical and mental health needs, contact information, school continuity, religious freedom, non-discrimination, access to services, and expression of needs.
+• Includes specific rights such as privacy, medical needs, contact information, school stability, religious freedom, non-discrimination, access to services, and expression of needs.

-• Some amendments involve minor wording adjustments which do not significantly alter the meaning but are necessary for clarity or consistency.
+• Some amendments involve minor text corrections that do not significantly alter the meaning but improve clarity.

 Plain English: The amendment adds a new section called the 'Foster Youth's Children's Bill of Rights' which outlines various rights for children in foster care.